plone/volto/docs/source/contributing/index.md

 -   Include relevant screenshots, error messages, and stack traces.

-(contributing-sign-and-return-the-plone-contributor-agreement-label)=
+(contributing-volto-sign-and-return-the-plone-contributor-agreement-label)=

 ## Sign and return the Plone Contributor Agreement

-The Volto Team reviews pull requests only from people with a GitHub account who have signed and returned the {ref}`Plone Contributor Agreement <contributing-sign-and-return-the-plone-contributor-agreement-label>`, and subsequently been assigned to a Plone Team in GitHub.
+The Volto Team reviews pull requests only from people with a GitHub account who have signed and returned the {ref}`Plone Contributor Agreement <plone:contributing-sign-and-return-the-plone-contributor-agreement-label>`, and subsequently been assigned to a Plone Team in GitHub.

 (contributing-branch-policy-label)=